 Whilst it is odd that two such august bodies as Hitwise and ComScore can come with figures that are so different – with Hitwise giving Google by far the biggest lead – what is reassuring is that both sets of statistics position the engines in roughly the same positions thereby validating each other.
 Both confirm a .3% advance for the Microsoft/Yahoo partnership.

-Meanwhile, Google launched it’s Google Buzz product just as the Hitwise Experian and ComScore figures for January were permeating the press and blogosphere showing an increase for Bing – and also for Bing-Yahoo combined.
+Meanwhile, Google launched its Google Buzz product just as the Hitwise Experian and ComScore figures for January were permeating the press and blogosphere showing an increase for Bing – and also for Bing-Yahoo combined.
 Coincidence?
 Actually, it probably was a coincidence – but the Google Buzz product nonetheless seems to have been a little rushed to market with many features and facilities just not quite complete.
-Seems a shame that the name ‘Buzz’ was chosen as that wasn’t really how to launch a product which needs -ahem- buzz.
+Seems a shame that the name “Buzz” was chosen as that was not really how to launch a product which needs -ahem- buzz.

-Sun Tzu also said, “I have heard of military operations that were clumsy but swift, but I have never seen one that was skillful and lasted a long time!”
-In other words, sometimes it’s better to be a little clumsy and get their first which is perhaps what Google is trying to do.
+Sun Tzu also said, “I have heard of military operations that were clumsy but swift, but I have never seen one that was skilful and lasted a long time!”
+In other words, sometimes it is better to be a little clumsy and get their first which is perhaps what Google is trying to do.
 But wait, almost all of the features of Google Buzz already exist in either Yahoo or Bing products?
 And Facebook and Twitter are doing very nicely thank you.